 Western Lies contains its weedy weirdo moments too.
 For example the three minutes of silence in And Then We Die, which probably means that I am dead or something.
 Artistic freedom is great, but bitch, please.
 Okay, to their defense, other bands pulled that one-off already.
 But this kind of stunt always struck me as a trifle too eccentric for people’s own good.

-And what about those fans still wanting to see some of the old style back?
+And what about those fans still wanting to get some of the old style back?
 Well, a tiny bit finds itself in The Poet and his Prophet.
 One of the comments I saw on YouTube of a fan somewhat religiously stating that this was like olden times struck me as prophetic in a way.
 Because their new style will without doubt cost them some of the ‘traditional’ fan base, while gathering others from elsewhere.

 To wrap this up, Western Lies is an eclectic piece of work, not for the usual rock consumer happy to operate within the confines of a specific genre.
 It would thus be real easy to slap a bad rating on these Swiss boys, for the sin of introducing some serious unhinged dissonant disharmony.
 However, outside of all predictability, the record features many great, excellent moments that by far outweigh the negatives on this record.